SURREAL FASHION BY MISS ANIELA

-"There's no photographer who creates such surreal fashion photos as Miss Aniela"
+"There's no photographer who creates such surreal fashion photos"

 Mixing art and fashion photography, British artist Miss Aniela (Natalie Dybisz b.
 1986) creates a fine balance of contemporary creativity.
 Her work centres on a fusion of traditional imagery and digitally enhanced motifs, interweaving in a surreal composition.

-In Surreal Fashion, Miss Aniela pictures contemporary models with a reference to Renaissance and Dutch masters, shooting in stately home settings across Europe and US.
+In Surreal Fashion, Natalie depicts contemporary models with a reference to Renaissance and Dutch masters, shooting in stately home settings across Europe and US.
 Larger-than-life characters preside over a dreamlike tableaux of chandeliers, taxidermy and four-poster beds; motifs for another, utopic world of the past that we long to inhabit.

-Miss Aniela has been exhibited by the Saatchi Gallery, House of Parliament, Waldermarsudde Museum Stockholm and Vogue Italia in Milan; and in numerous media including BBC, Plastik Magazine, Yahoo, The Metro and NY Arts.
+Natalie's work has been exhibited by the Saatchi Gallery, House of Parliament, Waldermarsudde Museum Stockholm and Vogue Italia in Milan; and in numerous media including BBC, Daily Mail, Yahoo, El Pais and NY Arts.

 Many of the images notably feature elements from classical paintings including Adriaen van Utrecht, Melchior d'Hondecoeter and Otto Marseus van Schrieck; creatively and strategically combining modern with old, and birthing a new creation from paintstroke to pixel.

-Miss Aniela has been working on the collection for over 6 years, shooting extensively on location worldwide.
+Natalie has been working on the collection for 7+ years, shooting extensively on location worldwide.
 The result is a visual feast crossing centuries of art history.

-"The works of the British artist Miss Aniela (b.
+"The works of the British artist Natalie Aniela Dybisz (b.
 1986) offer a contemporary commentary on salon painting.
 All of her works in this exhibition come from her photography series Surreal Fashion, which she started working on in 2011.
-Miss Aniela’s art photography is based on staged settings, mainly in castles, that are subsequently digitally processed.
+Natalie's art photography is based on staged settings, mainly in castles, that are subsequently digitally processed.
 Her detailed compositions, with their mixture of styles and evocative lighting, come close to the form of artistic expression found in salon paintings, while a salon painter like Julius Kronberg used an illusionistic technique that resembled photography.

 - Prins Eugens Waldemarsudde museum, Stockholm